 LID emphasizes retaining trees, reducing impervious surfaces, and allowing runoff to soak into the ground close to where the rain falls.
 Dispersion spreads runoff over landscaped areas to slow it down and spread it out.
 Rain gardens and bioretention are vegetated depressions that allow water to soak into the ground.
 Small underground drywells also allow rain to soak into the ground.
 Small, distributed stormwater facilities slow runoff down and reduce the total amount of runoff that leaves the site.

-Capturing runoff prevents runoff from collecting pollutants and carrying them to streams and rivers.
+Capturing runoff prevents it from collecting pollutants and carrying them to streams and rivers.
 Slowing runoff reduces erosion and flooding.
 LID protects stream habitat and water quality.

 Most stormwater runoff in Kelso is conveyed through a network of pipes, ditches, catch basins and some water quality treatment facilities to the City’s drainage channels and rivers – the Columbia, Cowlitz, and Coweeman.
 This network is called a municipal separate storm sewer system (MS4).